oxheadalpha/tezos-k8s/README.md

 You can optionally spin up an RPC authentication backend allowing trusted users to make RPC requests to your cluster.

 Follow the steps [here](./rpc-auth/README.md).

+# Notes

+We recommend using a very nice GUI for your k8s Tezos chain infrastructure called [Lens](https://k8slens.dev/).
+This allows you to easily see all of the k8s resources that have been spun up as well as to view the logs for your Tezos nodes.